A Lesson in Splats: Teacher-Guided Diffusion for 3D Gaussian Splats Generation with 2D Supervision: Introduction

-In this work, we propose a novel training strategy that fundamentally revises the principles of diffusion model training by decoupling the denoised modality from the supervision modality.
-To clarify the challenge, we note that although a denoiser can be trained in the 3D modality and supervised with 2D images, diffusion models require the noisy signal and the clean signal to remain in the same modality---here, in 3D.
-However, since our supervision comes from 2D images, the key question becomes: \textit{how to create a noisy 3D signal suitable for denoising?}

-Our solution leverages powerful deterministic 3D reconstruction methods as ``noisy teachers''.
-While deterministic models can produce 3D representations that are imperfect, as manifested by blurry renderings, they nonetheless provide a useful starting point in 3D.
-This approach is advantageous because the goal in diffusion training is to apply noise to the signal.
-By introducing enough noise beyond a critical timestep \( t^* \), the difference between the noisy 3D signal provided by the deterministic model and the true, clean 3D structure becomes minimal.
-This "sweet spot" in noise level, inspired by techniques like SDEdit~\cite{yi2024towards}, allows us to use the deterministic 3D output to create a suitable noisy input for diffusion training.
-At this stage, we can train a denoiser to predict the clean signal as is often done for guidance using Tweedie's formula~\cite{efron2011tweedie,kim2024synctweedies,rempeluo2023tracepace}, and we can supervise this prediction using image-based rendering losses.
+In this work, we propose a novel training strategy that fundamentally revises the principles of diffusion model training by decoupling the denoised modality (3D) from the supervision modality (2D).
+This stands in contrast to traditional diffusion training, which requires the noisy and clean signals to remain in the same modality---here, in 3D.
+Our solution leverages deterministic 3D reconstruction methods as ``noisy teachers''.
+While deterministic 3D predictions are imperfect and exhibit artifacts, we show that they nonetheless can generate useful 3D samples as input to the denoiser.
+Specifically, by introducing noise beyond a critical timestep \( t^* \), the noisy 3D signal provided by the deterministic model nearly matches that of the (unavailable) true 3D structure.
+This ``sweet spot'' in noise level is inspired by techniques like SDEdit~\cite{meng2021sdedit}.
+Once denoised, the predicted clean 3D structure can be rendered and supervised with reference images, alleviating the need for 3D supervision.

-However, this alone is not sufficient because if the denoiser only learns from timesteps \( t > t^* \), it is bound to producing blurry outputs.
+However, this alone is not sufficient because if the denoiser only learns from timesteps \( t > t^* \), it is bound to produce blurry outputs, thus not able to fully exploit fine-grained details in images.
 To overcome this, we introduce a second key innovation: a multi-step denoising strategy that replaces the traditional single-step denoising framework.
-Specifically, starting from a noise level \( t > t^* \), our model performs iterative denoising, akin to its behavior during inference, progressively reducing noise over multiple steps until reaching the clean 3D structure.
-This multi-stage approach allows the model to generate sharp and detailed reconstructions, as each denoising step moves closer to the true 3D target.
-By supervising the final output with image-based rendering losses, we enable the model to learn to produce high-quality outputs while updates propagate across the entire denoising sequence.
-Consequently, our approach opens up the capability to directly train 3D diffusion models from 2D supervision.
+Specifically, starting from a noise level \( t > t^* \), our model performs iterative denoising, akin to its behavior during inference, progressively reducing noise over multiple steps until reaching its sharpest 3D estimate at $t=0$.
+Rendering this output, enables supervising the model with ground truth images, effectively propagating gradients across lower time steps \(t \leq t^*\) to adapt the denoiser to generate high quality reconstructions.
+In summary, by leveraging 2D supervised deterministic teachers, and multi-step denoising, our method offers a fully image-based 3D diffusion training scheme.